A Mess Free Life may collect a share of sales or other compensation from the links on this page.

 9. Dishes Are Either Washed or Put In The Dishwasher After Use

-12. I’m Respectful Of Those I Live With
+12. Be Respectful to Those You Live With

 Adopting these 12 habits will keep your home clean, neat, and tidy and will reduce the stress associated with a messy, dirty house.
-You’ll be happy to be in your home and you’ll see and feel the benefits immediately.
+You’ll be happy to be in your clean home, and you’ll see and feel the benefits immediately.